siran/writing/posts/Why Water Does Not Blow Up.md

 We therefore assert:

-> The physical phenomenon Navier–Stokes attempts to model—water flow—cannot blow
+> The physical phenomenon Navier–Stokes attempts to model —water flow— cannot
-> up, because energy transport is continuous and causally bounded.
+> blow up, because energy transport is continuous and causally bounded.

 Any mathematical model that permits unbounded transport speed necessarily admits